 But the outer coast requires excellent kayaking skills and it’s not for the faint of heart.
-Don’t attempt it if the seas are above 2 m (6.5 ft) or the wind is blowing more than 15 knots; definitely don’t do it if it’s getting dark or its foggy.
+Don’t attempt it if the seas are above 2 m (6.5 ft) or the wind is blowing more than 15 knots.
+Definitely don’t do it if it’s getting dark or its foggy.
 There are not many safe landing spots.

 From the wharf, it’s a 2 km (1.2 mi) walk along a most interesting boardwalk – inscribed with the names of boats and people that have visited – to the hot springs.
 Enjoy a long soak before retracing your steps.

 Clayoquot Sound is the sort of place that will call you back repeatedly over your lifetime.
 I know I’m overdue for another visit.

-- Start in Tofino on Vancouver Island located 315 km (196 mi) northwest of Victoria, and 200 km (124 mi) west of Nanaimo via Highway 4.
+Starting point: Start in Tofino on Vancouver Island located 315 km (196 mi) northwest of Victoria, and 200 km (124 mi) west of Nanaimo via Highway 4.

-- You can rent sea kayaks in Tofino right at the water’s edge.
+Rentals: You can rent sea kayaks in Tofino right at the water’s edge.

-- Do not land on Indian Reserve, marked IR on charts, without permission from the band office.
+Don’t land on any island with IR: Do not land on Indian Reserve, marked IR on charts, without permission from the band office.